lynnlangit/architects-who-code/Kata-2024/README.md

 <img src="images/doctor-alert.png" width=200 align=left>

-## Solution Concept 2a & b: Mobile Alerts - Patient Info for Doctors and System Status for IT
+## Solution Concept 2A & B: Mobile Alerts - Patient Info for Doctors and System Status for IT

 SOLUTION TWO: Alert Systems for Doctors and IT Professionals.
 Doctors to get patient monitor status for defined key alerts.
 IT to get system down alerts.
 - Alerts on defined/customizable patient device thresholds to doctors mobile phone (concept shown below) as Alert Type A